-Through a grant from the US Fish and Wildlife Service on behalf of the Western Alaska Landscape Conservation Cooperative (LCC), we are developing a comprehensive statewide inventory of current and historic continuous monitoring locations for stream and lake temperature.
-This project is one component of the LCC’s strategy to understand potential climate impacts to freshwater systems across Alaska.
+Through a grant from the US Fish and Wildlife Service on behalf of the Western Alaska Landscape Conservation Cooperative (LCC), we developed a comprehensive statewide inventory of current and historic continuous monitoring locations for stream and lake temperature. .

 Stream Temperature Data Collection Protocols